lexicalunit/dotfiles/bin/README.md

   Filesystem Options:
     -a, --batch-file FILE            file containing URLs to download ('-' for stdin) --id                             use only video ID in file name -o, --output TEMPLATE            output filename template.
-Use %(title)s to get the title, %(uploader)s for the uploader name, %(uploader_id)s for the uploader nickname if different, %(autonumber)s to get an automatically incremented number, %(ext)s for the filename extension, %(format)s for the format description (like "22 - 1280x720" or "HD"), %(format_id)s for the unique id of the format (like Youtube's itags: "137"), %(upload_date)s for the upload date (YYYYMMDD),
+Use %(title)s to get the title, %(uploader)s for the uploader name, %(uploader_id)s for the uploader nickname if different,
+                                     %(autonumber)s to get an automatically incremented number, %(ext)s for the filename extension, %(format)s for the format description (like "22 -
+                                     1280x720" or "HD"), %(format_id)s for the unique id of the format (like Youtube's itags: "137"), %(upload_date)s for the upload date (YYYYMMDD),
-                                     %(extractor)s for the provider (youtube, metacafe, etc), %(id)s for the video id, %(playlist_title)s,
-                                     %(playlist_id)s, or %(playlist)s (=title if present, ID otherwise) for the playlist the video is in,
-                                     %(playlist_index)s for the position in the playlist. %(height)s and %(width)s for the width and height of the video format. %(resolution)s for a textual description of the resolution of the video format. %% for a literal percent.
+                                     %(extractor)s for the provider (youtube, metacafe, etc), %(id)s for the video id, %(playlist_title)s, %(playlist_id)s, or %(playlist)s (=title if present, ID otherwise) for the playlist the video is in, %(playlist_index)s for the position in the playlist. %(height)s and %(width)s for the width and height of the video format. %(resolution)s for a textual description of the resolution of the video format. %% for a literal percent.
 Use - to output to stdout.
-Can also be used to download to a different directory, for example with -o
+Can also be used to download to a different directory, for example with -o '/my/downloads/%(uploader)s/%(title)s-%(id)s.%(ext)s' .
-                                     '/my/downloads/%(uploader)s/%(title)s-%(id)s.%(ext)s' .
-    --autonumber-size NUMBER         Specifies the number of digits in %(autonumber)s when it is present in output filename template or --auto- number option is given
+    --autonumber-size NUMBER         Specifies the number of digits in %(autonumber)s when it is present in output filename template or --auto-number option is given
     --restrict-filenames             Restrict filenames to only ASCII characters, and avoid "&" and spaces in filenames -A, --auto-number                [deprecated; use  -o "%(autonumber)s-%(title)s.%(ext)s" ] number downloaded files starting from 00000
     -t, --title                      [deprecated] use title in file name (default)